nizamphoenix/govt-hack-2020/README.md

 - Install devices in factories where chemicals are made like recent lebanon accident and check for meteorological factors like temperature of room and automatically alert relevant authorities.
 - Also use to prevent bushfires.
-- To be prepared for pandemics like corona
+- To be prepared for pandemics like corona[netflix credits](https://www.netflix.com/au/title/81273378)
   - there are about 1.5M viruses in the pandemic we are unaware about, preventing zoonotic virus like covid19.
   - For decades zoonotic viruses are causing outbreaks with no vaccines for treatement.
     Ex: SARSCOV2002 and MERS2012 coronaviruses, that killed in 100s.